-Larval foodplant: Nettle.
+Larval foodplant: Nettle (Urtica sp.).

-Flight time: Adults emerge around June or July and can been seen until early October.
-The species then hibernates and can been seen from March onwards.
+Flight time: Adults emerge around June or July and can be seen until early October.
+The species then hibernates and can be seen from March onwards.
 Numbers peak in late summer.
 Usually two generations.

 Comma (Polygonia c-album)